2016 United States presidential election: Election forecasts

+Below is a list of states considered by one or more forecasts to be competitive; states that are deemed to be "safe" or "solid" by forecasters Sabato's Crystal Ball, New York Times, Princeton Election Consortium, PredictWise, and FiveThirtyEight.

 Post-election events and controversies

-Trump's victory, considered unlikely by most forecasts, was characterized as an "upset" and as "shocking" by the media.
+Trump's victory, considered unlikely by most forecasts, was characterized as an "upset" and as "shocking" by news organizations.
 Trump himself thought he would lose even as the polls were closing.

 Protests

 Following the announcement of Trump's election, large protests broke out across the United States with some continuing for several days.

-Protesters have held up a number of different signs and chanted various shouts including "Not my president" and "We don't accept the president-elect."
+Protesters held up a number of different signs and chanted various shouts including "Not my president" and "We don't accept the president-elect".
 The movement organized on Twitter under the hashtags #Antitrump and #NotMyPresident.

 High school and college students walked out of classes to protest.
 At a few protests fires were lit, flags and other items were burned and people yelled derogatory remarks about Trump.
 Rioters also broke glass at certain locations.

 Celebrities such as Madonna, Cher, and Lady Gaga took part in New York.
 Kendrick Lamar's song "Alright" was used repeatedly by protestors, despite the movement receiving no endorsement from Lamar himself.
 Some protesters took to blocking freeways in Los Angeles, San Diego, and Portland, Oregon, and were dispersed by police in the early hours of the morning.
 In a number of cities, protesters were dispersed with rubber bullets, pepper spray and bean-bags fired by police.

 In New York City, calls were made to continue the protests over the coming days after the election.
 Los Angeles mayor Eric Garcetti expressed understanding of the protests and praised those who peacefully wanted to make their voices heard.